+PER 4448 Internship

 PSYCH 2340 Child Psychology or PSYCH 2350 Adolescent Psychology 3

 PSYCH 2345 Human Development

-PSYCH 3480 Abnormal Psychology
+PSYCH 3480 Abnormal Psychology 4

 PSYCH 4940 Psychology of Exceptionalities 3

 BIOL 2419 Human Anatomy and Physiology I 4

-COMART 1101 Fundamentals of Speech 3
+COMART 1101 Fundamentals of Speech.

 Elective in support course 3

-l: 57-60
+Total: 57-60

 ATHLETIC TRAINING Major (B.S.
 Degree)

-nours
+• ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' Hours

-PER 1270 Health Science 3
+PER 1270 Health Science

-PER 1525 Introduction to Athletic Training 4
+PER 1525 Introduction to Athletic Training

-PER 2551,2552 Athletic Training I,II 8
+PER 2551, 2552 Athletic Training I, II

-PER 2594 Organization and Administration of Physical Education 3
+PER 2594 Organization and Administration of Physical Education

 PER 3070 Nutrition and Physical Conditioning

 PER 3519 Therapeutic Modalities and Treatment of Athletic Injuries

-PER 3520 Rehabilitation Techniques and Therapeutic Exercise 3
+PER 3520 Rehabilitation Techniques and Therapeutic Exercise

 PER 3855 Exercise Physiology

-PER 3856 Exercise Physiology Lab.
-1
+PER 3856 Exercise Physiology Lab

-PER 3950 Kinesiology

-PER 3951 Kinesiology Lab 1
+PER 3951 Kinesiology Lab.

-PER 4522, 4523 Research I,II
+PER 4522, 4523 Research I, II

-PER 4524 NATA Capstone Seminar 1
+PER 4524 NATA Capstone Seminar

 PER 4550 Athletic Training III 3

-PER 4551 Pharmacology 2
+PER 4551 Pharmacology

-BIOL 2419, 2420 Anatomy and Physiology I,II 8
+BIOL 2419, 2420 Anatomy and Physiology I, II

 PSYCH 2345 Human Development

 Total: 54

 Certification Requirements: A.T.
 "Clinical Rotation"

-NOTE: A student must show proof of current FA/CPR certification before enrolling in any of the following courses.
+NOTE: A student must show proof of current FA/CPR certification before en rolling in any of the following

+courses.

-PER 1291 Advanced Techniques in FA/CPR 1
+PER 1291 Advanced Techniques in FA/CPR

-PER 2901 A.T.
-Clinical
+PER 2901 A. T. Clinical

 PER 2902 Lower Body Clinical

 PER 3901 Upper Body Clinical

-PER 3902 Modality/Rehab Clinical 1
+PER 3902 Modality/Rehab Clinical

-PER 4901 General Medical Clinical 1
+PER 4901 General Medical Clinical

-Total (Certification): 6
+Total (Certification): 6 Total for the Major: 60

-Total for the Major: 60
+Total for the Major.
+60

 Students who wish to enter the Athletic Training Major/Program spend the first semester of their freshman year in an observation period in the "Big Brother/Big Sister" program.
-This program pairs freshmen with upperclassmen.
+This program pairs freshmen with upper-classmen.
 This allows the new students someone to talk to if questions arise and someone to show and explain what is expected of them throughout the three years in the program.
-During the second semester, the freshman students become more actively involved with the big brother/sister program completing competencies, and continue acquiring the required 100 minimum observation hours (specifically football spring drills).
+During the second semester, the freshmen students become more actively involved with the big brother/big sister program completing competencies, and continue acquiring the required 100 minimum observation hours (specifically football spring drills).

 Catawba College's Athletic Training Major/Program is a competitive admission major.
 Because of the admission requirements, it is also necessary for the entry level students (freshmen or transfers) to take (or have taken the equivalent of) PER 1525 Introduction to Athletic Training during their first full semester at Catawba.
-The second semester the student will take BIOL 2419 Anatomy and Physiology I. PER 1290 First Aid & CPR (or equivalent certification course) and PER 1270 Health Science are offered both first and second semester of the sophomore year.
+The second semester the student will take BIOL 2419 Anatomy and Physiology I. PER 1290 First Aid & CPR (or equivalent certification course) and PER 1270 Health Science are offered both first and second semester so they can be taken either semester.
+BIOL 2420 Anatomy and Physiology II is taken the first semester of the sophomore year.
 The above mentioned courses are to be taken in addition to general studies courses.